Cornel Lucas: Shooting Stars

 In the 1980s David Puttnam paid tribute to Lucas' enduring talent by reviving interest in his career by commissioning new work on films that he had produced such as The Mission (1986) as well as writing to the foreword to Lucas' first book.
 In 1998 Lucas became the first Stills Photographer ever to be awarded a Bafta for his services to the British Film industry.
 This display celebrates Lucas's 85th birthday and a lifetime in photography represented in fifty of his most compelling portrait photographs.
 It is accompanied by a deluxe publication, exclusively signed by Cornel Lucas, cinematographer and director Jack Cardiff and film producer David Puttnam.

-Shooting Stars - Camera Portraits by Cornel Lucas.
-This slip-cased and limited edition book is available from the National Portrait Gallery Bookshop and online.
+Shooting Stars - Camera Portraits by Cornel Lucas: a slip-cased and limited edition book to accompany the display.